ettorezamponi/RAMSES-Reusability/README.md

 $ socat -d TCP-LISTEN:2375,reuseaddr,fork UNIX:/var/run/docker.sock
 ```

-For Windows or Linux system, use this command in case the previous one gives error.
+For Windows users, the command must be executed via the WSL shell (by default with Ubuntu distro, recommended).
 ```
-socat -d TCP-LISTEN:2375,range=0.0.0.0/0,reuseaddr,fork UNIX:/var/run/docker.sock
+$ sudo wsl --install
 ```

 If the path is not correct for the Docker configuration, follow this [forum question](https://forums.docker.com/t/is-a-missing-docker-sock-file-a-bug/134351) about.